Approximate Graph Colouring and the Crystal with a Hollow Shadow: Overview of results and techniques

-The key point is that, under the application of the line digraph operator, a digraph decreases \emph{exponentially} fast in terms of chromatic number, but only \emph{polynomially} fast in terms of $\BA$ acceptance level.
+The key point is that, under the application of the line digraph operator, the chromatic number of a digraph decreases \emph{exponentially} fast, while the $\BA$ acceptance level decreases only \emph{polynomially} fast.

-Intuitively, our strategy to fool $\BA^k$ as an algorithm to solve $\PCSP(\K_c,\K_d)$ will be to take as the fooling instance a shift digraph $\SSS_{q,i}$ where $q\sim\exp^{(i)}(d+1)$, rather than the clique $\K_{d+1}$.\footnote{Here by $\exp^{(i)}(\cdot)$ (resp., $\operatorname{pol}^{(i)}(\cdot)$) we mean a function obtained by iterating $i$-many times an exponential (resp. polynomial) function.} Chromatically, this digraph is similar to $\K_{d+1}$ by Theorem~\ref{prop_chromatic_number_line_digraph}, so it is not $d$-colourable.
-On the other hand, for large enough $i$, the difference in speed decrease guarantees that $\BA^{\operatorname{pol}^{(i)}(k)}(\K_q,\K_{\operatorname{exp}^{(i)}(c)})=\YES$ by Proposition~\ref{acceptance_prop_BA_big_enough} -- which, through Proposition~\ref{prop_reduction_line_digraph_BA}, eventually implies $\BA^k(\SSS_{q,i},\K_c)=\YES$.
-We note that this argument crucially depends on the fact that the size $\frac{k^2+k}2$ of the clique in Proposition~\ref{acceptance_prop_BA_big_enough} -- i.e., the width of the hollow-shadowed crystals mined in Section~\ref{subsec_crystals} -- is sub-exponential in $k$.
-Before proving Theorem~\ref{thm_BLPAIPk_no_solves_AGC} in full detail, we present a result -- which holds for hierarchies corresponding to all linear minions -- stating that acceptance of some instance $\X$ by some level of the $\BA$ hierarchy is preserved under homomorphisms of the template.
+Intuitively, our strategy to fool $\BA^k$ as an algorithm to solve $\PCSP(\K_c,\K_d)$ will be to take as the fooling instance a shift digraph $\SSS_{q,i}$ where $q\sim\exp^{(i)}(d+1)$, rather than the clique $\K_{d+1}$.
+Here, by $\exp^{(i)}(\cdot)$ ($\operatorname{pol}^{(i)}(\cdot)$), we mean a function obtained by iterating $i$-many times an exponential (polynomial) function.
+Chromatically, this digraph is similar to $\K_{d+1}$ by Theorem~\ref{prop_chromatic_number_line_digraph}, so it is not $d$-colourable.
+On the other hand, for large enough $i$, the difference in speed decrease guarantees that $\BA^{\operatorname{pol}^{(i)}(k)}(\K_q,\K_{\operatorname{exp}^{(i)}(c)})=\YES$ by Theorem~\ref{acceptance_prop_BA_big_enough}---which, after applying Proposition~\ref{prop_reduction_line_digraph_BA} for a suitable number of times, eventually implies $\BA^k(\SSS_{q,i},\K_c)=\YES$.
+We note that this argument crucially depends on the fact that the size $\frac{k^2+k}2$ of the clique in Theorem~\ref{acceptance_prop_BA_big_enough}---i.e., the width of the hollow-shadowed crystals constructed in Section~\ref{subsec_crystals}---is sub-exponential in $k$.
+Before proving Theorem~\ref{thm_BLPAIPk_no_solves_AGC} in full detail, we present a result---which holds for hierarchies corresponding to all linear minions---stating that acceptance of some instance $\X$ by some level of the $\BA$ hierarchy is preserved under homomorphisms of the template.

 \begin{prop} Let $2\leq k\in\N$, let $\X,\A,\B$ be digraphs such that $\A\to\B$, and suppose that $\BA^k(\X,\A)=\YES$.
 Then $\BA^k(\X,\B)=\YES$. \end{prop}